Edit

 • Use wrangler dev to preview your worker.

-• Use wrangler publish to deploy your worker to Cloudflare Workers.
+• Use wrangler deploy to deploy your worker to Cloudflare Workers.

 Examples: